Kangaroo Birth Video Kangaroo Baby Joey Birth Shown

 Photo: Kangaroo joey is only the size of a jelly bean

+The baby kangaroo, referred to as a joey, is not born in its mother's pouch.
+Instead, it is born through the mother's birth canal ( cloaca) near her tail.
 Just before the baby's birth, the mother kangaroo licks the inside of her pouch clean.
-She also licks the fur from her pouch to the birth canal, providing a pathway for the young kangaroo to follow.
+She also licks the fur leading from her pouch to the birth canal, providing a trail for the young kangaroo to follow.

 baby kangaroo joey compared to a jellybean